 COLLECTING AND PACKAGING MONEY - Seized money shall be counted by the police officer making the seizure, and the total amount verified by a supervisor.
-Money should be listed by denominations on the property report and other appropriate paperwork.
-After counting and verification by the supervisor and the collecting officer, the money shall be sealed using the appropriate evidence label in an appropriate container.
-The container shall also indicate the amount of money and indicate denominations.
+Money should be listed by denominations in the property section of the case report.
+Money shall be packaged and sealed using the appropriate evidence label in an appropriate container and shall itemize the denominations and document the total amount of money.
+Once sealed, the package should be signed and dated by both the officer and supervisor to indicate verification.
 All money shall be packaged separately from other evidence or property.
-For all counterfeit money, the serial number must be recorded on both the property report as well as the property envelope.
+For all counterfeit money, the serial number must be recorded on both the property section of the case report as well as the property envelope.

-SYRINGES, SHARPS, AND OTHER BIO-HAZARDS - Safety considerations and instructions for handling syringes, sharps, and other bio-hazardous material are contained in the GREENVILLE POLICE DEPARTMENT INFECTION CONTROL PLAN.
+SYRINGES, SHARPS, AND OTHER BIO-HAZARDS - Safety considerations and instructions for handling syringes, sharps, and other bio-hazardous material are contained in the GREENVILLE POLICE DEPARTMENT EXPOSURE CONTROL PLAN.